MadMaxChow/VLOOK/released/samples/index-en.md

 > **Step1.
 Download the Plug-in**
 >
-> Download the latest version from the homepage of VLOOK™:
+> Download the latest version from the homepage of VLOOK™ (Or directly select and download the required files from the repository in the subsequent steps):
 >
 >  **[<kbd>![](pic/icon-download.svg?fill=text) via GitHub</kbd>](https://github.com/MadMaxChow/VLOOK/releases)**  **[<kbd>![](pic/icon-download.svg?fill=text) via Gitee</kbd>](https://gitee.com/madmaxchow/VLOOK/releases?kbd=alt)**
 >